Creative table of contents – examples and templates

-So far we’ve covered many aspects of magazine design, but we haven’t yet discussed about or shared some table of contents examples.
-The Contents page helps the reader navigate a lengthy book, magazine, report and other documents that have multiple chapters.
+So far, we’ve covered many aspects of magazine design, but we haven’t yet discussed or shared some table of contents examples.
+The Contents page helps the reader navigate a lengthy book, magazine, report, and other documents that have multiple chapters.

-There are 2 aspects we need to discuss when we talk about tables of contents: design and functionality.
-In this post we will talk about both.
+There are 2 aspects we need to discuss when talking tables of contents: design and functionality.
+In this post, we will talk about both.

 There’s nothing wrong with APA style formatting – it’s clean and clear, helping the reader find the information he is looking for, but it might be a little too stiff for a magazine.
 You should get a little more creative if there aren’t any strict rules regarding the layout of the table of contents.
 We’re going to show you a few examples of creative table of contents designs to inspire you.

 The table of contents is one of the first pages the readers see after opening a magazine, which makes it a great opportunity to reel them in with an original design.